IMPORTANT UPDATE - YOUTUBE IS CHANGING IN JANUARY 2020

 We’ve been taking a hard look at areas where we can do more to address this, informed by feedback from parents, experts, and regulators, including COPPA concerns raised by the U.S. Federal Trade Commission and the New York Attorney General that we are addressing with a settlement, announced today.

-NEW DATA PRACTICES FOR CHILDREN’S CONTENT ON YOUTUBE
+NEW DATA PRACTICES FOR CHILDREN’S YOUTUBE CONTENT

 We are changing how we treat data for children’s content on YouTube.
 Starting in about four months, we will treat data from anyone watching children’s content on YouTube as coming from a child, regardless of the age of the user.